What is Leber congenital amaurosis?

 - Retinal changes

 Early on, the retina might look normal.
-Changes become more obvious as the condition progresses.
-LCA cannot usually be diagnosed with just an eye exam, and specialized tests are typically required.
+Changes may become more obvious as the condition progresses.
+LCA cannot typically be diagnosed with just an eye exam, and specialized tests are typically required.

 Electroretinogram

-An electroretinogram (ERG) is a painless test to see how the retina responds to light.
+An electroretinogram (ERG) is a typically painless test to see how the retina responds to light.

 - It measures the retina’s electrical activity.